 Diagnosis is made clinically.
 Laboratory and radiographic testing provide classification and prognostic information but are not diagnostic.

 The primary goals of treatment are to relieve immediate pain and prevent joint damage and therefore disability.
 Intra-articular corticosteroids offer good control if only a few joints are affected.
 Methotrexate is the most commonly used disease-modifying agent.
-Agents that block inflammatory cytokines (e.g., tumour necrosis factor alpha inhibitors, interleukin-1, and interleukin-6) are used in more resistant cases.
 Physiotherapy, occupational therapy, and psychology form an important aspect of management.

 Around 10% to 20% of children with JIA are at risk of developing anterior uveitis.
 All children with a diagnosis of JIA must undergo regular ophthalmological examinations to detect and manage inflammation.